 Perhaps we would not have wall-to-wall coverage about the ethnicity of the nominee.
 There would be no need to have lawmakers concerned that any question about judicial temperament and philosophy would be considered racist.
 While it’s unclear that affirmative action programs were required for Ketanji Brown Jackson to be in this position, the mere existence of such programs and how she was nominated (based on her ethnicity) raises questions.

 Affirmative Action History

 Affirmative Action began in 1961 with Executive Order 10925, signed by President John F. Kennedy.
-This idea was to “take affirmative action to ensure that applicants are employed, and employees are treated during employment, without regard to their race, creed, color, or national origin.”
+This idea was to “take affirmative action to ensure that applicants are employed, and employees are treated fairly during employment, without regard to their race, creed, color, or national origin.”

 While such programs aimed to ensure that ethnicity was not a consideration for employment, Executive Order 11246, signed by President Lyndon B. Johnson in 1965, began The Office of Federal Contract Compliance Programs (OFCCP).
 The OFCCP, under the Department of Labor, monitored new requirements for all federal contractors, including some college campuses, and developed regulations to which all must adhere.